janfri/regtest/README.md

   5. Rerun your samples
   6. Check sample results for changes (this is normally automatically done with a regtest plugin like regtest/git).
+  7. If there are changed that are indented (new samples, corrected behaviour) check the files in your SCM.
+If there are not intended changes, fix the causes.

 ### Writing Samples

-A samples file is a simple Ruby script with one ore more samples, for example
+A samples file is a simple Ruby script with one ore more samples.
+Let's see an example

 ```ruby
 require 'regtest'